List of political parties in Namibia

-Namibia is a one party dominant state with the South-West Africa People's Organisation in power.
+Namibia is a dominant-party state with the South-West Africa People's Organisation in power.
 Opposition parties are allowed, but are widely considered to have no real chance of gaining power.
 In Namibian politics, ethnicity plays a significant role in party affiliation and voting behaviour.
 Some parties are dominated by single ethnic groups; SWAPO itself, its government, and administration, is pre-dominantly Ovambo.

 Parties with parliamentary seats

-Parties with seats in the National Assembly of Namibia after the 2019 elections:
+Parties with seats in the National Assembly of Namibia after the 2024 elections:

 Unrepresented parties

-The following parties contested the 2019 parliamentary elections but did not gain a seat, in the order of votes obtained:
+The following parties contested the 2019 or 2024 parliamentary elections but did not gain a seat, in the order of votes obtained: